tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 Reviewer 1 mentions that we treat user-defined contracts as one block, while there are in fact different possible variations, so to speak: first-order flat contracts for example seem restricted enough to avoid the difficulties of combining them with union and intersection contracts.
-On level up are contracts that are still first-order but can trigger other contracts violation, like `\l. hd(l) > 0`.
+One level up are contracts that are still first-order but can trigger other contracts violation, like `\l. hd(l) > 0`.